schlagert/syslog/README.md

   dangerous.
 A simple log burst of a few thousand processes may be enough to take your node down (due to out-of-memory).

+* `{timeout, pos_integer()}`

+  Specifies an upper bound in milliseconds a single process gets blocked in a log call (only if `{async, false}`).
+This is useful if your application has performance restrictions (under high load) and you are willing to sacrifice safety for this reason.
+It's still safer to set this to a lower value than completely switching to `{async, true}`.
+Default is `1000`ms.

 If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}` and